UserNaMeIsAlreadyTake/Sportapp/README.md

 # Sportapp
-An app that tracks my sportsroutine.
+An app that tracks my sportroutine.